owenkaplinsky/FutureStack-Hackathon/README.md

 - Notify you when something is trending
 - And more!

-All sent right to you through an email, so you get the info right when it's relevant.
+This content is sent right to you through email, so you get the info when it's relevant, not days later.
+To be clear: this isn't a chatbot.
+It's an agent that is persistent, proactive, and asynchronous.
+A report could come at noon or midnight, because it never stops working for you.

 ## Explanation